redhat-developer-tooling/developer-platform-install/README.md

-Red Hat JBoss Developer Studio Platform Installer
+Red Hat Developer Studio Platform Installer
 ====================================

 This installer aims to produce ready to use development environment for Red Hat Container Development Kit v2.0.